 This has been a tough few weeks for the world.
 Racially motivated crimes are in the news constantly.
-It’s difficult to wrap my mind around the hate exhibited, and impossible to fully understand the experience of people of colour (POC) in these times.
-These past couple weeks I’ve sought out stories that involve racial discrimination… Read More Why I read YA and Middle Grade fiction written by Women of Colour
+It’s difficult to wrap my mind around the hate exhibited, and impossible to fully understand the experience of BIPOC (Black, Indigenous, People Of Colour) in these times.
+These past couple weeks I’ve sought out stories that involve… Read More Read YA and Middle Grade fiction written by BIPOC Women

 It has been over a year since I last did a What I Loved post.
 Where did the time go!?
 I have loved so many amazing books and experiences since my last post that I’m kind of overwhelmed!
 I’ve picked my very most favourite reads of 2018 to highlight.
 Sadie Sadie is a Canadian YA novel… Read More What I Loved #20: Victoria Schwab, Heather Smith, Courtney Summers, a puppy, and … a new job!

 Last year I ran the popular Blind Date with a Book display at the Forest Heights branch of Kitchener Public Library.
 I created a mixture of adult, teen, and children’s books, and found that they all flew off the shelves!
 I’ve enjoyed looking through other librarian’s interpretations of Blind Date with a Book on ALA… Read More Blind Date With a Book Library Display- Round Two!

 With the boom in diary fiction in children’s fiction (Diary of a Wimpy Kid and Dork Diaries), I thought it was time to highlight some of the Diary Fiction in our teen collection.
 Diary fiction can be especially intimate and emotional, making it a great fit for certain YA novels.
 I created a 3D diary… Read More YA Diary Fiction: Teen Book Display